desihub/desisurveyops/doc/desi_survey_status_readme.txt

     - a "usual" run for a night takes like 20-30 minutes

 - tiles file:
-    - the $OUTDIR/tiles folder contains the tiles-main.ecsv file after each major change
+    - the "history" of the tiles files is stored in desisurveyops/data/tiles-YYYYMMDD-rev?????.ecsv files
     - this need to be updated in the future (e.g. for BRIGHT1B)
     - related function to also edit: desisurveyops.status_utils.get_history_tiles_infos()